On the formal affine Hecke algebra: Formal affine Demazure algebra and formal affine Hecke algebra

-which belongs to $\FA$ by \cite[Lem.
-5.7]{HMSZ}.
+which belongs to $\FA$ by \cite[Lemma 6.7]{HMSZ}.

-In the following proposition, part (7) for any root datum of type different from $G_2$ and part (1)--(6) for all root data are proved in \cite[\S5]{HMSZ}.
-Part (7) for root datum of type $G_2$ and part (8) for arbitrary root datum is proved in \cite[Prop.
-7.7, Lem.
-5.8]{CZZ}.
-The latter proof is uniform for root data of all types, but does not give relations of multiplication explicitly.
-Note that in \cite[Prop.
-7.7]{CZZ}, $\ttt$ has to be regular in $R$.
-By \cite[Prop.
-5.8]{HMSZ}, such restriction is not necessary.
+In the following proposition, part (7) for any root datum that does not contain an irreducible component of type $G_2$ and part (1)--(6) for all root data are proved in \cite[\S6]{HMSZ}.
+Part (7) and part (8) for arbitrary root datum are proved in \cite[Proposition 7.7 and Lemma 5.8]{CZZ}.
+The latter proof is uniform for root datum of any type, but does not give the relations explicitly.